danrot/master-thesis/04_discussion.md

 reference to it is kept.
 Actually the reason for this is that the dependency injection container creates all objects and keeps a reference to all of them.
-But it is of course not possible to use Symfony in Jackalope, since the library tries not to force the usage of any specific framework, which is considered best practice.
-The framework modules or bundles, as they are called in Symfony, should then only integrate the library into the framework. [see @noback2014]
+But it is of course not possible to use Symfony in Jackalope, since the library tries not to couple itself to the usage of any specific framework, which is considered best practice.
+The framework modules or bundles, as they are called in Symfony, should then only integrate the library into the framework.
+[see @noback2014]

 So developing this library directly as a Symfony bundle would solve this single issue, but couples the library to a specific framework and therefore forces people to use a certain framework, although they might prefer a different one.
 So this is not the solution, but there is another one.
-Fabien Potencier, the creator of the Symfony framework, has also created a very simple dependency injection called Pimple.[^24] With this little dependency tasks like setting the `VersionHandler` as shown in the listing above would get a lot easier and more elegant.
+Fabien Potencier, the creator of the Symfony framework, has also created a very simple dependency injection container called Pimple.[^24] With this little dependency tasks like setting the `VersionHandler` as shown in the listing above would get a lot easier and more elegant.

 ![The dependencies between versioning components](diagrams/uml/version_dependencies.png)